 The level of care provided in a PHP is necessary to maintain the patient’s progress and prevent relapse or readmission to the hospital.

 Seniors experience many life changes that can contribute to a major depressive episode, such as medical problems, retirement, loss of loved ones and friends, and isolation.
 Some of the common signs and symptoms of depression in seniors include social withdrawal, sadness, fatigue, weight loss or loss of appetite, loss of self-worth, sleep problems, and suicidal thoughts or attempts.

 Children experience may changes as they progress through their teenage years.
 In addition to puberty, teens may experience social pressures, anxiety around identity, and anxiety about the future.
 Teens may show their depression through withdrawal and sadness, or through anger, aggressiveness, and hostility.
 Teens who are depressed sometimes deal with it by starting to use alcohol and drugs, running away, or participating in reckless behavior.

 Depression is generally caused by a combination of environmental, biological, genetic, and psychological factors.
 Depressive episodes might also be triggered by events, such as a loss of a loved one, relationship problems, divorce, loss of a job, financial trouble, personal trauma, social pressures, and other stresses that can affect a person’s overall well-being.

 How Do You Treat Depression?

 When someone is diagnosed with depression, they may be treated with medication, therapy, or a combination of both.
-At Peak Behavioral Health Services in El Paso, Texas, patients go through a free evaluation.
+At Peak Behavioral Health Services in El Paso, Texas, patients go through a no-cost evaluation.
 If a form of depression is diagnosed, we then work with the patient and involved parties to come up with a personalized treatment plan for recovery.